 The Green Deal was presented by the Commission as a growth strategy for Europe.
 The goal is to reconcile climate goals with growth and value creation for Europe.
 This will be made possible by mobilising and extracting the potential from all those industries and areas of society that can help decarbonise the EU economy by 2050.

-The 50 initiatives that combined make up the European Green Deal can be summarised as five key initiatives:
+The 50 initiatives that combined make up the European 4.
+Energy transition and climate technology Green Deal can be summarised as five key initiatives:

 1. A climate-neutral Europe